Ocean passage to Lord Howe Island

 Before you start

-• You are a confident yachtsman or woman who has taken part in at least the RYA Coastal Skipper course or you have equivalent offshore sailing experience.
+• You are a confident yachtsman or woman who has completed at least the RYA Coastal Skipper course or has equivalent offshore sailing experience.

 • We also recommend you complete an Offshore Safety and Sea Survival course before you go.

-• Anyone who is keen to learn and get stuck in on board, with some like-minded people, is a perfect candidate for this Fabulous Flying Fish sailing adventure.
+• Anyone who is keen to learn and play their part as an active crewmember on board with some like-minded people is a perfect candidate for this Fabulous Flying Fish sailing adventure.

 What next?